EmDuck/Gaming-PC-Building-Guide/BUILDING.md

 #### Unboxing the motherboard

-Let's start with the motherboard.
-Take the motherboard out of the box it came with.
-It should come in a bag. don't open the bag and take the physical motherboard out.
-Instead, gently lay it down on an open space on your working area.
+1) Let's start with the motherboard.

+- Take the motherboard out of the box it came with.
+It should come in a bag.

+- Gently lay it down to your side.
+We'll come back for it later.

-Next up, check the rest of the box for accessories.
+2) Next up, check the rest of the box for accessories.
 You should find a bunch of them stashed away in there.

-## YOU WILL (most likely) FIND:
+#### You will (most likely) find:

-### **IO Shield**
+##### **IO Shield**
 ![image](https://images-na.ssl-images-amazon.com/images/I/41lLvdJmGqL._SR600%2C315_PIWhiteStrip%2CBottomLeft%2C0%2C35_SCLZZZZZZZ_FMpng_BG255%2C255%2C255.jpg) ![image](https://cdn.discordapp.com/attachments/950719753729765406/1001524834074894527/unknown.png)

-- This is the IO Shield.
-On the upper left side of your motherboard, you'll see a bunch of ports.
-The IO shield protects these ports, and also acts as a "shield" against dust.
+This is the IO Shield.
 Take this out of the box.
 - If you don't find one, it's probably already attached to your motherboard.
-Most manufacturers do this with their high-end motherboards.
-  - If you don't find one at all, don't worry.
+Some manufacturers do this. - If you don't find one at all, don't worry.
 The IO shield is mainly for aesthetics, and not having one won't mess with the PC.
 However, if your OCD is just not doing it for you today, you can always purchase an IO shield for your specified motherboard on third-party retail sites (eBay).

-### **M.2 SSD Screws & Standoffs**
+##### **M.2 SSD Screws & Standoffs**
 ![image](https://i.ebayimg.com/images/g/iWgAAOSw59hbLdqV/s-l640.jpg)
 - These are the M.2 SSD screws and standoffs.
 If you are using any M.2 form factor devices such as M.2 SSDs, M.2 Wi-Fi cards, and more, then you'll need these.
 Take this out of the box.
   - If you are **not** using any M.2 devices, you don't need these.
   - If you **are** using M.2 devices and can't find them, you'll have to purchase some third-party replacements.

-### **Foldable antennae/Non-Foldable antenna with cable**
+##### **Foldable antennae/Non-Foldable antenna with cable**
 ![image](https://m.media-amazon.com/images/I/51u2H7SbzNL._AC_SL1072_.jpg)
 ![image](https://i.ebayimg.com/images/g/Lo4AAOSwco1fcXmp/s-l640.jpg)
 - These are the **Wi-Fi antennae**.
 They extend the Wi-Fi signal and boost the Wi-Fi.
 If your motherboard has **built-in Wi-Fi**, then you'll see these included with your motherboard.
 Take this out of the box.